francosbenitez/mepc-app/README.md

 # Website of the MEPC: Project Overview
-- Created four HTML pages to display different sections of the website.
+- Created four HTML/CSS pages to display different sections of the website.
 - Combined JavaScript functions to add interactivity to the website.

 ## Code and Resources Used